luk3yx/minetest-scriptblocks/README.md

 ### Player Detector

 The blue block with the simplified logo of a player avatar is the Player Detector.
 When it is ran, it updates @last to the previous @info and updates @info to the name of the nearest player.

+### Objects

+The bright cyan blocks (GET ATTRIBUTE OF OBJECT, SET ATTRIBUTE OF OBJECT, and NEW OBJECT) can be used to create complex objects, modify and get their attributes.

+### Digiline Receiver

+These are pastel blue equivalents to the Mesecon Detectors, and will trigger adjacent scriptblocks when a digiline message with the specified digiline channel is received.
+The information contained in the message is stored in @info, so that you can store it in a program variable.
+If the information is in the form of a table, you can modify it with the object blocks described earlier.